mautic/developer-documentation-new/docs/plugins/mautic_vs_symfony.rst

 Included commands
 -----------------
-Mautic includes it's own commands in addition to commands defined by Symfony and Symfony bundles such as the makers bundle.
+Mautic includes its own commands in addition to commands defined by Symfony and Symfony bundles such as the makers bundle.

 Running ``./bin/console`` without any arguments outputs a list of available commands.